carterwward/py-allotax/README.md

 ## Developer Notes
 ### Dependency Manager
-[pdm](https://pdm-project.org/latest/#installation) is required for the build and package and so it must be installed for testing.
+[pdm](https://pdm-project.org/latest/#installation) is required for the build and testing.

 ### Setup
 Once `pdm` is installed, run:
 ```
 pdm sync
 ```
-to install everything needed for development.
+to install all python dependencies.

 ### Testing